garyeh/Clickstarter/docs/frontend.md

 ## Webpack

 Webpack is the bundler for all frontend components.
 The bundled file is located in `/app/assets/javascripts` and is included in `application.js`.

-## React & Redux

-All React components, Redux action creators, reducers, store, and API utilities are located in the [frontend](../frontend) directory.

 ## jQuery